 The world is changing.
 There are some folks who aren’t happy about that.
 This is particularly true with older clients who have a more traditional view of wealth management.
 They don’t want more technology.
 Traditionalists are looking for a personal approach.
 Promote yourself as the advisor who offers that.

 Techies are the opposite of traditionalists, and they speak a different language.
 This is a niche you don’t want to go into unless you talk the talk.
-Your technology will also need to be on point.
+Your technology will also need to reflect that.
 Tech prospects are looking for automation and online client engagement.
 Make that part of your appeal.

 Hone in on Your Niche